6 Healthy Foods That Should Always Be in Your PantryArticle posted in: Lifestyle

 When you open a can of kidney, black or pinto beans, you get a lot of nutrients, especially fiber, in a convenient package.
 Dried beans can take hours to cook, but the canned type are ready to eat whenever hunger strikes.
 SmartCarbs like these types of beans are low on the Glycemic Index because they digest slowly and leave you feeling full for a long time.
 You can get the benefits by adding the beans to salads, soups, burritos and dips.
 Just be sure to always opt for low-sodium varieties and rinse the beans thoroughly to rid them of extra salt.
 Healthy hint: We love dried beans, too, so if you have the time to wait for them to cook, by all means go right ahead!

+Nut butters are one of our favorite healthy pantry foods.
 PowerFuels like peanut butter can give you lots of energy and they can help satisfy the hunger you work up on busy days.
-Even better, a study published in the Journal of the American Medical Association found that consuming one ounce of peanut butter daily may lower the risk of developing diabetes by almost 30 percent.
+Even better, a study, published in the Journal of the American Medical Association, found that consuming one ounce of peanut butter daily may lower the risk of developing diabetes by almost 30 percent.
 You can enjoy the same benefits from almond, cashew or other nut butters, but be wary of reduced-fat brands, which often have added sugar.
 A peanut butter sandwich on whole-grain bread makes a quick and filling breakfast or lunch.
 Add a tablespoon to a fruit-and-vegetable smoothie for flavor and extra creaminess.
 Use the same amount to make a sauce for stir-fries or for dipping apple slices.
 One tablespoon of most nut butters count as one PowerFuel on the Nutrisystem program.